Frequently Asked Questions...

 At Which level should my child start?Most children should start at the beginning level.
 For example, a child in sixth grade should join the group "Gr.
 4-6: B & I." , i.e. Beginning and Level I. Each group is given projects with multiple complexity levels.
 When children demonstrate that they have mastered a certain level, we reassign them to another group that we deem will offer an appropriate challenge.
 Similarly, if we find that a child is having far too much difficulty in a group, we will move him or her into a lower level group.
 There is always an opportunity to move up, and we try to avoid putting children in situations where we may have to move them down.

 How long does it take to move from one level to another?All students move at their own pace and are grouped by their performance, not by the amount of time they have spent on a level.
 Please bear in mind that students do not automatically move up a level each term.
 The higher the level a student is in, the longer it will take to move up to the next level.

-Will I receive Performance Reports ?Storming Robots provides the following performance reports: Fall: Work Habit Report (sent out in the second half of the term) Winter: Only those who experience great difficulty in catching up or have other issues that require parental intervention will receive a report.
+Will I receive Performance Reports ?Storming Robots provides the following performance reports at the end of Fall and Spring Term.
+Winter: Only those who experience great difficulty in catching up or have other issues that require parental intervention will receive a report.
 In such cases, students will most likely receive a report much before the end of the Winter term.
-Spring: Work Habit Report and Technical Performance Report

 The final product that your child built in class/workshop is a genuine robotic contraption which contains electronic components, as well as requires programming software in order to keep it functioning in the future.